 The actual speaker is, as it were, merely quoting or relaying another's question.

 Notably, the first change that the Tzotzil writers wanted to make in my literacy workshop transcript was to eliminate this la from their written text.
-Said the speaker himself: "It doesn't do anything."
-Yet all were agreed that the la was on the tape, and that it was not chopol (bad, or ungrammatical).
-What is wrong with the particle in the written text is that it points inexorably to another shadowy conversational presence who, in the rest of the text, is to remain invisible: to the person who asked the original question about the day the ashes fell, namely, to me myself, trying to launch the conversation.
-The micropolitics of the conversational moment, in which the anthropologist-teacher directs Tzotzil literacy students to converse, do not emerge in the orthogonal textual representation of the conversation,12 which is thus normalized to a different, idealized, dialogic format in which only the speaking interlocutors are directly
+Said the speaker himself: "it doesn't do anything."
+Yet all were agreed that the la was on the tape, and that it was not chopol 'bad,' or ungrammatical.
+What's wrong with the particle in the written text is that it points inexorably to another shadowy conversational presence who, in the rest of the text, is to remain invisible: to the person who asked the original question about the day the ashes fell, namely to me myself, trying to launch the conversation.
+The micropolitics of the conversational moment, in which the anthropologist-teacher directs Tzotzil literacy students to "converse," do not emerge in the orthogonal textual